reactivemarkets/developer/docs/api/flatbuffers/schema/README.md

 The `frequency` is the feed update frequency expressed in milliseconds.
 The requested frequency will be rounded up to the nearest multiple of the conflation period.
 If the frequency is zero or unspecified, then it defaults to one second.
-For example: if the platform conflation period is set to 100 milliseconds, and a user requests 150 milliseconds, then their actual update frequency will be 200 milliseconds.
+For example: if the network conflation period is set to 100 milliseconds, and a user requests 150 milliseconds, then their actual update frequency will be 200 milliseconds.
 The frequency need not be specified when unsubscribing.
 This feature is only available on supported feeds.

 N.B.
-The conflation period for our beta platform is currently set to 200 milliseconds.
+The conflation period for our beta network is currently set to 200 milliseconds.

 ### FeedRequestAccept